TO PATRICK RUMBERGER WHO RAN 56:26 IN A 10K IN THE HYANNIS MARATHON, 1/2 MARATHON, 10K AND MARATHON TEAM RELAY ! GOOD JOB!

 When seen by a physician, the child must report to the school nurse upon return to school with a doctor's note stating when they are cleared to play.
 The athlete will not be able to return to practice or competition without a dated note from the physician and cleared by the school physician..

-The fall season sport athletes will have school physicals done in August.
+The fall season sport athletes will have school physicals given in August.
 There may be some preseason conditioning offered for those who wish to try out for these fall sports.
-Check websites and mailings for exact dates.
+Check websites and mailings/messages for exact dates.

 BOY'S SOCCER - COACH ANGELI - tryouts

-CROSS COUNTRY - COACH OSZUREK - no tryouts
+CROSS COUNTRY - COACH PRINCE - no tryouts

 The recommended season for the winter sports is November - March .
 If physicals were obtained for a fall sport, the athlete will not need to get another one.
 An exception would be if the student-athlete was eligible using a physical that was obtained from the previous year.
 Each physical is good for a year.
 Physicals will be given at the school prior to the season, October 31st after school until 4:00p.m.
 The wrestling team also includes 6th graders from Keigwin.